 The SSD, in this case, can run more threads at the same time, whereas the spinning drive slows down when trying to resolve multiple requests at once.

-For instance, the ADATA SD600 mentioned above performs better than any of the spinning disks we’ve tested, which makes sense, seeing that it’s a SSD.
-However, it performs well below what we’d expect for a SSD without being any cheaper.
+For instance, the ADATA SD600 mentioned above performs better than any of the spinning disks we’ve tested, which makes sense, seeing that it’s an SSD.
+However, it performs well below what we’d expect for an SSD without being any cheaper.
 Because of that, we omitted it from the list.

-That said, SSDs are still the fastest, so they occupy the majority of the list.
+That said, SSDs are still the fastest hard drives, so they occupy the majority of the list.
 We have a few HDD picks, as well.
 We chose them not because they’re faster than the SSDs, but because they’re faster than most other HDDs.